 Isla is an experienced Board member who has operated at Board level in a variety of public, private, and social ventures.
-Isla has previously been Deputy Chair for Lancashire and South Cumbria NHS Foundation Trust and is currently the Vice Chair of the Lancashire and South Cumbria Integrated Care System and the Chair for a not-for-profit social care provider.
+Isla has previously been Deputy Chair for Lancashire and South Cumbria NHS Foundation Trust and the Vice Chair of the Lancashire and South Cumbria Integrated Care System.
+Isla is currently the Chair for a not-for-profit social care provider.
 Alongside her non-executive duties, Isla runs her own business based in Cheshire, specialising in organisational growth, board development and innovation.
 She joined CWP due to being inspired by the Trust’s track record of “living their values in everything they do”.

 Edward Jenner, Independent Non-Executive Director